fexra/turtlecoin-blog-articles/README.md

 ### Structure
 Please follow the following folder structure when publishing a new article: ``:year/:month/:slug/index.md``

-All images should reside in: ``:year/:month/:slug/images`` and be internally referenced in the
+All images should reside in: ``:year/:month/:slug/images`` and be internally referenced in the markdown.

 ### Header

-All articles should start with the following template
+All articles should start with the following layout:

 ```
 # {{TITLE}}